EslamHiko/practical-driving-test-prep/README.md

 - At 30 zones:
   - Right before left.
   - If the right road is narrow, Stop or walk very very slow.
-  - If no priority go to the viewing point straight.
 - Pass the cycle if there's space and no one before you.
 - Inside city conditional 30 will most of times be from 7h to 17h.
 Try To confirm that with your eyes.
 - Outside city conditional 30 will be most of times be from 22h to 6h so speed will be 50.